BHUBANESWAR TOURISM GUIDE:

 Then he smears ash on his body and prepares to meditate on Shiva.
 This is repeated in the afternoon and in the evening.
 He enters the temple, and once inside the ‘Garbhagriha’, or the sanctum sanctorum, he kneels on the ground on the right side of the deity, places his hand on his chest, and while looking at Shiva, meditates.

 A Place Of Solitude: The place for mediation is selected for its purity and cleanliness.
-He stays in this place till he is tired and overpowered by sleep.
+He stays in this place until he is tired and overpowered by sleep.
 While meditating, he laughs loudly, then sings and dances, chants the ‘Hudukara’ thrice, does ‘Namaskara’ (hands folded in the gesture of greeting or devotion) six times and performs ‘Japa’ (meditative chanting).
 Then he salutes Lakulisa thrice, circumambulates the deity thrice, and finally comes out of the ‘Garbhagriha’.
 Before sleeping, he spreads a large quantity of ‘bhasma’ (ashes) on the ground.
 And once the ascetic attains enlightenment, he seeks the permission of his teacher to perform miracles in the midst of a crowd.

 The texts further suggests that after seeing a good-looking woman, he should act like a “Kamuka” or a passionate man, since he is not supposed to discriminate between good and evil actions.
 For him, the guidance of a ‘guru’, or a spiritual teacher is a necessity at each level of existence.